SUMMARY OF PROGRAM REQUIREMENTS

 Types of Activities Supported

 Examples of the types of activities that may be funded under PEER Science include education and training; technology dissemination; application and adaptation of new technologies; support for students, postdoctoral associates, and researchers; international travel; communications; equipment, materials, and supplies for developing country institutions; and research networks.
-For examples of the types of activities supported, prospective applicants are strongly encouraged to consult the list of previously funded projects
+For examples of the types of activities supported, prospective applicants are strongly encouraged to consult the list of previously funded projects in Cycle 1

 The program will consider a limited number of workshops on innovative or novel areas of research in which NSF-funded projects intersect with USAID’s development interests.
 These workshops must be designed to help create new research collaborations between U.S. and developing country researchers, so proposals requesting support for workshops must clearly explain how they would lead to sustained research partnerships.